You’re trying to figure out how to improve reading scores on standardized tests for your elementary students.

 This feedback also serves as anecdotal evidence that you can potentially use when drafting your quarterly report card comments.

 14. Review Test Format.

-At some point before the test is administered, it’s a good idea to review the format of the test with students.
+At some point before the test is administered, review the format of the test with students.

 This saves time during the actual exam because then they don’t have to use needed time trying to figure out the structure of the exam.

-This step is especially important for grade levels with students who are being formally tested using standardized exams for the very first time, usually 3rd grade.
+This step is especially important for grade levels with students who are being formally tested for the very first time, usually 3rd grade.

 15. Deliver Good ‘Ole Fashioned Instruction.